Skip to main content

 Course Description

-Playing Like a Girl: Gender in Sport explores questions around gender and the involvement of all women in sport, physical activity, and exercise in the United States.
-Drawing from various texts, podcasts, videos, current events, and our especially our own experiences, we interrogate the histories of women in sport and physical education and use critical feminist theories to decipher the ways sport creates, supports, and resists dominant ideologies of inequality.
-This course will focus on the creation and legacy of women's sports, patterns of inclusion and exclusion in sport with particular attention to women of color and gender-nonconforming athletes, and the social construction of gender, race, and sexuality in sport.
+Play Like a Girl: Gender in Sport explores questions about gender and the involvement of all women, trans, and nonbinary people in sport, physical activity, and exercise in the United States.
+Drawing from various texts, podcasts, videos, current events, and our especially our own experiences, we interrogate the histories of gender in sport and physical education and use critical feminist and queer theories to decipher the ways sport creates, supports, and resists dominant ideologies of inequality.
+This course will focus on the creation and legacy of women's sports, patterns of inclusion and exclusion in sport with particular attention to women of color, trans, and nonbinary athletes, and the social construction of gender, race, and sexuality in sport.
 This course is experiential and students may be asked to participate in some light activity that will be accessible and available for every body.

 Instructor